AdobeDocs/analytics-platform.es-ES/help/data-views/data-views-usecases.md

 <!--* 1 dimension: [Session type](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=en#optional) - This dimension has two values: 1) [!UICONTROL New] and 2) [!UICONTROL Returning].
 The [!UICONTROL New] line item includes all of the behavior (i.e. metrics against this dimension) from a session that has been determined to be a person's defined first session.
 Everything else is included in the [!UICONTROL Returning] line item (assuming everything belongs to a session).
 Where metrics are not part of any session, they fall into the 'Not applicable' bucket for this dimension.-->

 * [Nuevas sesiones](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=es#optional).
-Una nueva sesión se define como la primera sesión definida por una persona dentro de la ventana de creación de informes.
+Una nueva sesión se entiende como la primera sesión definida por una persona dentro de la ventana de creación de informes.

    <!--* [Return sessions](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-reference.html?lang=en#optional) Return sessions is the number of sessions that were not a person's first-ever session.-->

-Para acceder a este componente:
+Para acceder a este componente, haga lo siguiente:

 1. Vaya al editor de vista de datos.
 1. Haga clic en la pestaña **[!UICONTROL Componentes]** > **[!UICONTROL Componentes estándar opcionales]** en el carril izquierdo.